Day 1 Office Activations

 • 78% met new people

-• The Mario Kart tournament model spread to Tokyo, London and celebrations as a model to activate large gathering spaces
+• Mario Kart tournament model scaled to Tokyo, London, and other large gathering spaces

 Designing the Day 1 Experience